 3.1.5 Lane Utilization

 Lane utilization, or the volume/percentage of vehicles using a given lane relative to the other lanes in the same direction, is a common MOE used for freeway corridors or arterial corridors with complex intersection interaction.
 In Wisconsin, it may be possible to approximate lane utilization from lane-by-lane volume data available through the WisTransPortal, V-SPOC detector database ran by the Wisconsin Traffic Operations and Safety (TOPS) Lab (WisTransPortal, V-SPOC link).
 The V-SPOC database has the most robust coverage in the Madison and Milwaukee metropolitan areas, with more sporadic coverage for other parts of the state.
 Other methods to collect lane utilization data include manual counts, time-lapse aerial photography or video detection.
+Review, verify and document the validity of the lane utilization data prior to developing the traffic model.
+Coordinate with WisDOT regional traffic staff as appropriate.

 The analyst may use lane utilization as a validation metric for the traffic model; however, they should first carefully evaluate and document the quality and availability of the existing data.
 If used as a validation metric, perform lane utilization comparisons at critical locations within the corridor.
 Discuss the need for and locations of lane utilization comparisons with WisDOT regional traffic staff and/or BTO-TASU during the scoping stage of a project.